MMR-GRPO: Accelerating GRPO-Style Training through Diversity-Aware Reward Reweighting: Results and Discussions

 \subsection{MMR Impacts on Training Efficiency}

 \paragraph{Training Steps Reduction} Table~\ref{tab:peak_performance} demonstrates that MMR-based reward reweighting consistently reduces the number of training steps required to reach peak performance across all methods and model scales.
 For GRPO, MMR achieves comparable performance while reducing training steps from 350 to 150 steps for the 7B model (57\% reduction) and from 350 to 50 steps for the 8B model (86\% reduction), though the 1.5B model shows no reduction in training steps (both methods peak at 100 steps), which is mainly due to its smaller model size, as smaller models typically require fewer steps to converge.
 Similarly, for DR-GRPO, MMR-DR-GRPO reduces training steps from 150 to 100 steps (33\% reduction) for 1.5B, from 300 to 50 steps (83\% reduction) for 7B, and from 300 to 100 steps (67\% reduction) for 8B models.
 For DAPO without dynamic sampling, MMR reduces steps from 200 to 170 (15\% reduction) for 1.5B, from 200 to 100 (50\% reduction) for 7B, and from 250 to 180 (28\% reduction) for 8B models.
-On average, MMR achieves a 47.9\% reduction in training steps while maintaining comparable peak performance—demonstrating that diversity-aware reward reweighting accelerates convergence by providing more informative learning signals.
-Figure~\ref{fig:7B} illustrates this faster convergence for 7B models: MMR variants reach their peak performance earlier than their baseline counterparts.
-Results for 8B and 1.5B models across all benchmarks (Figures~\ref{fig:8B} and~\ref{fig:1.5B}) exhibit similar convergence patterns and are detailed in Appendix~\ref{app:convergence_7b_8b}. \paragraph{Wall-clock Training Time Savings} Beyond step reduction, MMR delivers substantial wall-clock training time savings, addressing a critical limitation of existing efficiency techniques.
-Table~\ref{tab:peak_performance} reveals that DAPO with dynamic sampling, despite achieving peak performance in fewer nominal steps (90-160 steps), incurs drastically longer wall-clock times: 25.53 hours for 1.5B, 33.15 hours for 7B, and 93.75 hours for 8B models.
-This counterintuitive inefficiency stems from dynamic sampling's multi-round generation and filtering mechanism, which increases per-step computational cost by 5$\times$ compared to DAPO-No-DS, DAPO with no dynamic sampling.
-In contrast, MMR-DAPO-No-DS achieves similar peak performance while requiring only 7.72, 8.52, and 17.40 hours respectively—representing 70\%, 74\%, and 81\% wall-clock time savings over vanilla DAPO.
-For GRPO and DR-GRPO, MMR similarly delivers dramatic time reductions: MMR-GRPO reduces training time from 28.28 to 12.22 hours (57\% savings) for 7B and from 32.22 to 4.62 hours (86\% savings) for 8B models, while MMR-DR-GRPO achieves even more impressive gains, reducing time from 24.30 to 4.11 hours (83\% savings) for 7B and from 27.72 to 9.36 hours (66\% savings) for 8B models.
-Across all configurations, MMR achieves an average of 70.2\% wall-clock time savings—a substantial practical improvement that translates to lower computational costs, reduced carbon emissions, and improved accessibility for researchers with limited GPU budgets.
+On average, MMR achieves a 47.9\% reduction in training steps while maintaining comparable peak performance.
+Figure~\ref{fig:7B} illustrates this faster convergence for 7B models: MMR variants reach their peak performance earlier than their baseline counterparts, and results for 8B and 1.5B models across all benchmarks (Figures~\ref{fig:8B} and~\ref{fig:1.5B}) exhibit similar patterns (detailed in Appendix~\ref{app:convergence_7b_8b}).